mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_assets.md

 [The stable Auto Deploy template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) is being used, IF:

-- Your Auto DevOps project doesn't have .gitlab-ci.yml, OR
+- Your Auto DevOps project doesn't have a `.gitlab-ci.yml` file, OR
-- Your Auto DevOps project has .gitlab-ci.yml and [include](https://docs.gitlab.com/ee/ci/yaml/#includetemplate) `Auto-DevOps.gitlab-ci.yml` template
+- Your Auto DevOps project has a `.gitlab-ci.yml` and [includes](../../ci/yaml/README.md#includetemplate) the `Auto-DevOps.gitlab-ci.yml` template

 NOTE: **Note:**
-If you're on-premises user, [the stable Auto Deploy template that bundled in the GitLab package](../../../lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) is being used.
+If you're on-premises user, [the stable Auto Deploy template that bundled in the GitLab package](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) is being used.

 [The latest Auto Deploy template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) is being used, IF:

-- Your Auto DevOps project has .gitlab-ci.yml and [include](https://docs.gitlab.com/ee/ci/yaml/#includetemplate) `Auto-DevOps.gitlab-ci.yml` template, AND
+- Your Auto DevOps project has a `.gitlab-ci.yml` file and [includes](../../ci/yaml/README.md#includetemplate) the `Auto-DevOps.gitlab-ci.yml` template, AND
 - It also includes [the latest Auto Deploy template](#early-adopters)

 After you figured out what template is being used, take a look inside: